SK-EID/MID/README.md

 ## <span class="numhead-number">2.3\.</span> Hash algorithms

 MID REST supports signature operations based on SHA-2 family of hash algorithms, namely SHA-256, SHA-384 and SHA-512\.
 Their corresponding identifiers in API are "SHA256", "SHA384" and "SHA512".

+## <span class="numhead-number">2.4\.</span> Verification code

+Verification code is a 4-digit number used in mobile authentication and mobile signing which is cryptographically linked with hash value to be signed.
+Verification code is displayed both in mobile phone and computer application in order to provide for authenticity of the signing request.

+During Mobile-ID authentication and signing this is required that e-service provider calculates verification code from the hash what will be signed and displays it to the user.

+### <span class="numhead-number">2.4.1\.</span> Verification code calculation algroithm

+6 bits  from the beginning of DTBS (hash senior bits) and 7 bits from the end of DTBS are taken.
+The resulting 13 bits are transformed into decimal number and printed out.
+The Verification code is a decimal  4-digits number in range 0000-8192, always 4 digits are displayed (e.g. 0041).

+**Example:**
+* Hash value: 2f665f6a6999e0ef0752e00ec9f453adf59d8cb6
+* Binary representation of hash: **0010 11**11 0110 0110 1111 ....
+1000 1100 1**011 0110**
+* Verification code – binary value:0010110110110
+* Verification code – decimal value (displayed for the user): 1462

 # <span class="numhead-number">3\.</span> REST API